gperdrizet/bartleby/README.md

 ### 3.1.
 Talking to bartleby

 Bartleby is aware of how many people are in a given discord channel and interacts accordingly.
 If you are in a channel alone with it, you can just start posting.
 Bartleby assumes any messages are meant for him and will respond to anything posted.
 If you are in a channel with multiple other users, bartleby will only respond if he is mentioned or replied too.
-The first time you message, use a mention (@bartleby) to get its attention.
+The first time you message, use a mention (@bartleby) to get the bots attention.
 Bartleby will post a response in the form of a reply to your message.
 After that, you can mention or reply as you like to keep the conversation going.
 Bartleby will also work if you take it into a thread - in that context you do not need to use mentions or replies, it will respond as if the conversation were happening in a channel with no other users.

 ### 3.2.
 The command interface

 Bartleby has a bunch of control commands that are accessible via the chat.
-These give a large degree of control over how the model behaves.
+These give a large degree of control over how the bot and model(s) behave.
 The commands allow you to do things like change the prompt, update the decoding strategy, set generation configuration parameters and even swap the underlying model.
 There are three ways to access commands on Discord:

-1. Natural language text: bartleby has some agent-like functionality built in.
+1. **Natural language text**: bartleby has some agent-like functionality built in.
 It uses a ‘helper’ T5 model fine-tuned to recognize user intent for a subset of available commands.
 Try ‘@bartleby What models do you support?’ or ‘@bartleby Use the last 10 messages as input.’
-2. Discord slash commands: bartleby’s complete set of commands are registered to the Discord app command system.
-Start typing ‘/’ to bring up a context menu of the available commands
+2. **Discord slash commands**: bartleby’s complete set of commands are registered to the Discord app command system.
+Start typing ‘/’ in the chat to bring up a context menu of the available commands.
-3. Chat commands: the same set of commands are also available using the ‘--’ flag in chat, e.g. ‘--set-config max_new_tokens 128’.
+3. **Chat commands**: the same set of commands are also available using the ‘--’ flag in chat, e.g. ‘--set-config max_new_tokens 128’.
+This modality is not necessary for discord - it's redundant to the slash commands and only exists for compatibility with other chat applications.

 See the command reference below for a complete list of commands and their functions.